V3nilla/H2M-MOD-Torrent-File/README.md

 ------------------------------------------

-After downloading the game and all files, please, uncheck **Read Only** option from all files that are in players2 folder
+**After downloading the game and all files, please, uncheck **Read Only** option from all files that are in players2 folder**

-IF YOUR ANTIVIRUS DELETED .exe WITH WACATAC REASON, ITS 100% FALSE POSITIVE.
-ALL FILES DOESNT CONTAIN ANY VIRUSES
+**IF YOUR ANTIVIRUS DELETED .exe WITH WACATAC REASON, ITS 100% FALSE POSITIVE.
+ALL FILES DOESNT CONTAIN ANY VIRUSES**

+**BE SURE TO DOWNLOAD H2M RECENT PATCH AFTER DOWNLOADING FULL GAME**

 ------------------------------------------